 (Next Gen Memorials)

-This example doesn’t list the order of service, but instead acts as a keepsake for guests.
+This funeral order of service example acts as a keepsake for guests.
 We love that there’s a small paper heart attached to each bookmark filled with forget-me-not seeds for guests to plant in memory of their loved one.